kevin-bigler/game-loop-deloop/NOTES.md

 ---

+`InputHandler` &rarr; to convert actual system input to `InputEvent` special objects - dispatches.
+So InputHandler is **pub-sub** also!
+Its subscribers are generally Controllers.
+Make sure the subscribers have an **option to kill propagation** of an InputEvent (like you can do in js with event handlers)

+---

 `Director` &rarr; The `Director` is the only one who should be telling actors to do _anything_.
 Other components may make **suggestions** to the director, but the director gets the final say as to what happens.

 It probably makes sense to divide actors up under separate directors, all delegated by a main `LeadDirector` **composite**.

 Ex: `EnemyDirector`, `Player1Director`, `Player2Director`, `NpcDirector`, `VehiclesDirector`

+---

+`Producer` creates Directors, Actors, and Controllers, and is responsible for their life cycle (ie destroy them when appropriate also)

+---

+`MemorySupport` / `MemoryAssist` &amp; `ObjectPool`s &rarr; for allocating and reusing memory (ie FlyWeight pattern).
+Save in `ObjectPool`s (might generate uuid per pool so that separate consumers can request separate pools for objects of the same type, if they don't want to reuse an existing pool - just an option)
+Do by type:
+- allocate(Class or TypeReference, number of objects (optional - overload method));
+- ‎request(type) / request(type, number);
+- ‎release(obj) / release(collection of obj)
+- also could do checkIn(T), checkOut(): T instead / in addition (?), aka borrow(): T and return(T)

+It's up to consumers to initialize and reset / clear objects (OR MAYBE NOT -- typical object pool pattern places that responsibility on the ObjectPool itself!).
+Might send a supplier/function to say what to do to initialize / reset object upon creating the pool. `Initializer` & `Resetter` (?).
+Becomes members of the ObjectPool
+(ie dependencies)
+- ‎expiration on objects?
+Why or why not?
+- ‎poolSize vs both minPoolSize AND maxPoolSize
+-‎ object validation?

 ---